makspogonii - Fotolia

-Once the SIEM has the log data, it processes the data to standardize its format, performs analysis on the "normalized" data, generates alerts when it detects anomalous activity, and produces reports upon request of the SIEM's administrators.
-Some SIEM products can also act to block malicious activity, such as by running scripts that trigger reconfiguration of firewalls and other security controls.
+Once the SIEM has the log data, it processes the data to standardize its format, performs analysis on the normalized data, generates alerts when it detects anomalous activity and produces reports on request for the SIEM's administrators.
+Some SIEM products can also act to block malicious activity, such as by running scripts that trigger the reconfiguration of firewalls and other security controls.

-- The native support provided for the possible log sources;
+- the native support provided for the possible log sources;

-- Supplementation of existing source logging capabilities;
+- the supplementation of existing source logging capabilities;

-- The use of threat intelligence;
+- the use of threat intelligence;

-- The availability of forensic capabilities;
+- the availability of Network forensics capabilities;

-- Features to assist in performing data examination and analysis;
+- features to assist in performing data examination and analysis;

-- The quality of automated response capabilities, if offered; and
+- the quality of automated response capabilities, if offered; and

-- The security compliance initiatives that have built-in reporting support.
+- the security compliance initiatives that have built-in reporting support.

 Criteria 1: How much native support does the SIEM provide for the relevant log sources?

-Nearly all SIEM systems offer built-in support for acquiring logs from commonly used log sources, while a few SIEMs, such as Splunk Enterprise, take an alternate approach.
-These SIEMs are designed to be more flexible and support nearly any log source, but the tradeoff is that an administrator has to perform onboarding actions that tell the SIEM how to parse and process the logs for each type of log that the organization has.
+Nearly all SIEM systems offer built-in support to acquire logs from commonly used log sources, while a few SIEMs, such as Splunk Enterprise Security, take an alternate approach.
+These SIEM tools are more flexible and support nearly any log source, but the tradeoff is that an administrator has to perform integration actions to tell the SIEM software how to parse and process each type of log the organization collects.

 Criteria 2: Can the SIEM supplement existing logging capabilities?

 Some of an organization's log sources may not log all of the security event information that the organization would like to monitor and analyze.
-To help compensate for this, some SIEM products can perform their own logging on log sources themselves; generally through some sort of SIEM agent deployment.
+To help compensate for this, some SIEM tools can perform their own logging on log sources, generally using some sort of SIEM agent deployment.

-Products that offer additional logging capabilities for endpoints include EMC RSA Security Analytics, LogRhythm Security Intelligence Platform and SolarWinds Log & Event Manager.
-At minimum, these SIEMs offer file integrity monitoring (which includes registry integrity monitoring on Windows hosts); some also offer process, network communications and user activity monitoring.
+Products that offer additional log management capabilities for endpoints include LogRhythm Security Intelligence Platform, RSA Security Analytics, and SolarWinds Log & Event Manager.
+At a minimum, these SIEM tools offer file integrity monitoring, which includes registry integrity monitoring on Windows hosts.
+Some also offer network communications and user activity monitoring.